daostack/arc/docs/contracts/controller/README.md

 The global constraints is check before each and after controller operations.

 Only a scheme which grant ADD_OR_REMOVE_GLOBAL_CONSTRAINT permission can add or remove global constraint.

+### Interface

+As there are currently two types of Controllers provided by DAOstack a Single and Universal controllers there is a need for a unified Controller Interface they both aligned to.

+Read about the [Universal Controller](UController.md) for more info.